 Linux web hosting is certainly not a new invention.
 This method of website hosting has existed for some time and it remains highly popular.
 Yet, while it is highly popular among some website publishers, there are others that have a severe aversion to employing Linux hosting.
 Why is this so?
-As with all other things in the world of website, Linux has its positives and its negatives.
+As with all other things in the world of websites, Linux has its positives and its negatives.
 Examining the pros and cons of Linux website hosting can provide the insight needed to determine whether or not this form of hosting is right for you or if you should pass on it.

 Probably the greatest benefit to Linux web hosting be the fact remains highly reliable.
 It is not known for crashing or experiencing problems.
 Granted, problems do arise as no operating system can exist without flaws.
 That said, Linux remains an open-source software which means it can be fixed fairly easily when problems arise.